isha-dutta/A-CRM-APPLICATION-FOR-LAPTOP-RENTALS/README.md

-CRM Application for Laptop Rentals
+# CRM Application for Laptop Rentals

-Project Description:
+## Project Description:

-The CRM Application for Laptop Rentals is designed to streamline the process ofrenting laptops to customers.
+The **CRM Application for Laptop Rentals** is designed to streamline the process ofrenting laptops to customers.
 The application utilizes Salesforce's robust CRMcapabilities to enhance customer interactions, optimize store operations, and increaseoverall effi ciency.
 A key feature of the application is the integration of email communication, enabling effective engagement with potential and existing customers.

-Features and Functionalities
+## Features and Functionalities

-●Laptop Inventory Management: Effi ciently track and manage the available inventory of laptops for rent, ensuring smooth operations.
+●**Laptop Inventory Management**: Effi ciently track and manage the availableinventory of laptops for rent, ensuring smooth operations.

-●Customer Management: Maintain detailed records of customers, including their interactions and rental history, to streamline service management.
+●**Customer Management**: Maintain detailed records of customers, including theirinteractions and rental history, to streamline service management.

-●Laptop Booking System: Facilitate the complete laptop booking lifecycle, from availability checks to confi rmation, providing a seamless rental experience.
+●**Laptop Booking System**: Facilitate the complete laptop booking lifecycle, fromavailability checks to confi rmation, providing a seamless rental experience.

-●Automated Billing System: Simplify and automate the billing and payment processes, ensuring accuracy and timely transactions for rentals.
+●**Automated Billing System**: Simplify and automate the billing and paymentprocesses, ensuring accuracy and timely transactions for rentals.

-●User Roles & Access Control: Defi ne distinct roles like Owner and Agent, providing different levels of access and privileges within the application for better security and control.
+●**User Roles & Access Control**: Defi ne distinct roles like Owner and Agent,providing different levels of access and privileges within the application for bettersecurity and control.

-●Data Validation Rules: Enforce validation rules to maintain the accuracy of essential data fi elds like phone numbers and emails, ensuring data reliability.
+●**Data Validation Rules**: Enforce validation rules to maintain the accuracy ofessential data fi elds like phone numbers and emails, ensuring data reliability.

-●Automation with Flows & Apex: Leverage Salesforce Flows and Apex triggers to automate critical tasks such as laptop distribution, improving operational effi ciency.
+●**Automation with Flows & Apex**: Leverage Salesforce Flows and Apex triggers toautomate critical tasks such as laptop distribution, improving operationaleffi ciency.

-●Reports & Dashboards:Generate insightful reports and visual dashboards to provide actionable data, enabling informed decision-making and business optimization.
+●**Reports & Dashboards**:Generate insightful reports and visual dashboards toprovide actionable data, enabling informed decision-making and businessoptimization.